avinashbasetty/HiveConfiguration/README.md

 ssh service restart

 Now copy the External IP from your VM Instance page and try connecting using putty.
+If you able to connect succesfully then you are good to go.
+If it is failed to connect, then check VPC Firewall rules and make sure to change default-allow-internal ip range to 0.0.0.0/0